 Do I have to reset my STPSB password each month?

 Passwords will not expire while schools are closed so your password will not need to be changed.

 My family's living situation has changed.
 Do I need to let someone at my child’s school know?

 Yes.
-Please call your school hotline to notify an administrator.
+Please contact your school administrator.
 Your family may qualify for the KIT Program.
 Get more info about the KIT Program and support offered for families in transition through the McKinney Vinto Homeless Assistance Act at www.stpsb.org/KIT.

 If I have questions, who can I ask?

 If you have questions about a specific class, please email your teacher.
 If you have questions about your Individual Graduation Plan, please email your school guidance counselor.
-For other information, please call your school hotline (the main school number) to speak to a school administrator.
+For other information, please email a school administrator.

 Back to STPPS FAQ Page